2 Year Foundation Programmes FAQs

 Following the national allocation process, local foundation schools manage the process of group/programme matching.
 Applicants should check the websites of each foundation school to familiarise themselves with local matching processes.

 You can appeal against national elements of the application process.
-This includes appeals relating to eligibility for overseas graduated and UK medical school graduates who qualified more than two years before the start of the programme, clinical assessment, pre-allocation and the SFP process.
-You can view the processes here.
+This includes appeals relating to the UKFPO’s Eligibility process, clinical assessment, pre-allocation and the SFP process.
+You can view the processes on our Appeals page.

 You must contact your allocated foundation school at the earliest convenience and request for your application to be withdrawn.
 If you choose to withdraw your application, you will not be able to work as a doctor in the UK with provisional registration under the GMC guidelines.
 You will need to apply to the UKFP again the following year.